M05-mini-project/swissroads/doc/installation.rst

 Installation
 ------------

-This package depends on numpy_, scipy_, pandas_ and tensorflow_ to run properly.
-Please follow the below instruction to run the code propoerly.

-To download a copy of this package, clone it from its repository in GitHub:
+To download a fully reproducible copy of this package on Pypi just use:

 .. code:: sh

-   $ pip install rr_swisroads
+   $ pip install rr_swissroads
+   $ rr_swissroads-results #to run the package

 .. include:: links.rst